 Laws differ from state to state so it’s important to make sure your estate plan offers your loved ones the best protection if you move to a new state.
 You may have new opportunities and choices you didn’t have in other states.

-You may see the biggest difference in laws when it comes to healthcare decisions.
-It’s a relatively new area of the law, in the last 30 years, so rules vary between states.
+You may see the biggest difference in laws regarding healthcare decisions.
+It’s a relatively new area of the law in the last 30 years, so rules vary between states.

 “In some states, it’s a fairly abbreviated process, but in other states, it’s a long and expensive process,” Sanderford said.